top of page

 • Believe the Holocaust should never be forgotten, and its lessons taught.

-• Want to make a difference! (at the Museum or even from home!)
+• Want to make a difference!

-As a virtual docent you will:
+As a docent you will:

 • Lead tours of the Museum galleries for students.